4×4 South Africa – Top Considerations to Rent or Buy

 4x4 with doors open at Klaserie

-The go-to man at Bushlore (the Johannesburg branch, South Africa), when you want to rent or buy, check out pricing or simply have someone ‘local’ answer your queries, is the ever-helpful Dieter Marx ([email protected]).
+The go-to man at Bushlore (the Johannesburg branch, South Africa), when you want to rent or buy, check out pricing, or simply have someone ‘local’ answer your queries, is Dieter Marx ([email protected]).

-Just a quick note, Bushlore offer a minimum rental period of 5 days for rentals within South Africa and a minimum rental period of 7 days for rentals outside of South Africa.
-All quotes are based on the vehicle being hired from and returned to, Johannesburg (South Africa) with intended travel through the countries of Namibia and Botswana.
+Just a quick note, Bushlore offers a minimum rental period of 5 days for rentals within South Africa and a minimum rental period of 7 days for rentals outside of South Africa.

 4x4 camping at a campsite